annyhira414/todo-app/README.md

 # todo-app
-To install all packages- npm insatll
+To install all packages- npm install

 To run project- npm start